 My favourite gluten free loaves

-Yes, so there are lots of great gluten free loaves available and although everybody’s tastes are different, I thought it would be good to share some of my favourite ones with you.
+So yes, there are now lots of great gluten free loaves available and although everybody’s tastes are different, I thought it would be good to share some of my favourite ones with you.

 Waitrose gluten free sliced seeded cob

 I picked up this sliced seeded cob in Waitrose as I really liked its rustic look.
-It is dense in texture – in a really good way!
+It is dense in texture – in a really good way.
 Neil popped me together a bacon butty on a couple of toasted slices, which was great.
 Likewise, to Jam on toast!
-And I loved it, simply spread with lots of butter, with a spot of left-over stew too!
-This is the sort of bread you would be happy to have popped on your plate to enjoy with some tasty soup when eating out.
-Although I haven’t yet joined the smashed ‘avocado party’, I think this bread would be perfect ‘vessel’ to complement its green goodness, which is extremely popular right now!
-Talking of which, check out this recipe suggestion from My gluten free guide which looks lovely!
+And I also enjoyed it, simply spread with lots of butter and a dish of tasty of leftover stew.

 Waitrose gluten free sliced seeded cob